The Chiropractic Information Network/Board Action Databank

 • public individual queries at a nominal fee

-The National Chiropractic Mutual Insurance Company (NCMIC) has generously funded the continued development of the CIN-BAD system.
+The National Chiropractic Mutual Insurance Company (NCMIC) has generously funded the development of the CIN-BAD system.

 The FCLB staff maintains the data regularly through data entry and a careful staff proofing process to assure users that correct data has been entered as reported by chiropractic licensing boards.

-• Member chiropractic boards now have the option to enter public chiropractic board actions online through a secure system.
-Staff will verify that the information is accurate before it goes live.
+• Member chiropractic boards enter public chiropractic board actions online through a secure system.
+The FCLB staff verifies that the information is accurate before it goes live.
 The FCLB prides itself on "human" proofing procedures to continue the integrity of the CIN-BAD database.

 | HOW CAN CIN-BAD HELP WITH QUALITY CREDENTIALING?